 You should not take this medicine if you: are allergic to any of the ingredients; have an overactive thyroid gland (hyperthyroidism); or have an illness that affects the function of your adrenal glands.

-Your doctor will be careful when prescribing this medicine, or may not recommend it, if you: are over 50; are undergoing treatment for diabetes; have a heart condition such as angina, high blood pressure, or coronary heart disease; or have had an underactive thyroid (hypothyroidism) for a long time.
+Your doctor will take special care when prescribing this medicine, or may not recommend it, if you: are over 50; are undergoing treatment for diabetes; have a heart condition such as angina, high blood pressure, or coronary heart disease; or have had an underactive thyroid (hypothyroidism) for a long time.

 Pregnancy and breastfeeding